The one thing you're doing wrong when you order pizza for takeout or delivery

 The most important step is to preheat your oven.
 Set it to to 500°F and place a baking sheet (preferably un-rimmed) on the bottom rack.
 Give it a good 15 minutes to get up to temperature.
 This works especially well if you've ordered pizza for delivery.
 If you set your oven temperature right around the time you order the pizza, it should be good and hot by the time the pie arrives.

-When the pizza is delivered, slide it out of its packaging onto the baking sheet and let it bake for 5 minutes.
+When the pizza is delivered, slide it out of its packaging onto the baking sheet and let it bake for five minutes.
 That's it.
 A little extra effort will give you a hotter pizza with a significantly crispier crust.

 Post a comment / write a review.